Corporate Services

 Company Formations

-Our firm is licensed by the Malta Financial Services Authority (MFSA), to offer company formations and other corporate services in Malta.
+Our firm, One2One Consulting Ltd, is licensed by the Malta Financial Services Authority (MFSA), to offer company formations and other corporate services in Malta.
 This has been enabled through the specializations our people hold in their respective fields.

 This ensures that our clients receive expert advise whereby company formations and corporate services are delivered through the highest standards of quality.
 Moreover, since these services are provided in-house, we are able to provide them through the most competitive prices.

-Our services are not only geared to holistically handle the whole setting up of the client’s preferred corporate structure but also extend to the ongoing maintenance of the company.
-We offer holistic financial solutions to our clients including but not limited to, auditing and assurance, indirect and direct tax advice, assistance and advice on bank finance, accountancy, human resource management, corporate consultancy, other corporate services and fiduciary services.
+– Our services are not only geared to holistically handle the whole setting up of the client’s preferred corporate structure but also extend to the ongoing maintenance of the company.

 Having a company set up in Malta, is not only efficient in terms of timeframes but is also cost effective.
 The company formation process takes an average time frame of five days to be completed.
 The initial share capital to set up the company may be as low as Eur 1,165.
 The professional fees to have the company registered are similarly cost effective, when compared to those of other jurisdictions.